delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <br/>

-This will trigger the script which will first ask a few questions and then it will build and install OSSEC in our system.
+The first questions is what language would you like to install OSSEC in on your system.

-First step we will be aksed what language to use:

 **$ sudo sh /opt/ossec-hids-3.6.0/install.sh**